 Order form for 2nd 96-gallon trash container

-The City will also replace damaged containers.
+The City will replace damaged containers under most circumstances (the resident will be responsible for paying for the replacement of a container damaged by fire).
 To report a damaged container, call the Chesapeake Customer Contact Center at 757-382-CITY (2489).

 - ONLINE REQUEST - Damaged Trash Container